MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 The new JSON-RPC method wallet_swapAsset should be implemented with the following parameters:

-- `from`: An object containing details about the source token.
+- `fromToken`: An object containing details about the source token.
 It should include:

-  - `tokenAddress`: The address of the source token.
+  - `address`: The address of the source token.
   - `value`: The amount of wei in hexadecimal format of the source token to be swapped.

-- `to`: An object containing details about the destination token.
+- `fromToken`: An object containing details about the destination token.
 It should include:

-  - `tokenAddress`: The address of the destination token.
+  - `address`: The address of the destination token.

 - `userAddress`: Account address connected to the dapp.

-- `sendTo`: (Optional) Allows integration with Swap's `send to` feature.
+- `sendToAddress`: (Future consideration) Allows integration with Swap's `send to` feature.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.